zacanger/trash/readme.md

-This repo holds three sorta-working attempts at turning `markvi` into a blogging platform for the desktop--and one working one (`the-real-one`).

 I wound up ceasing work on both `markvi` and this app.
 If you need a desktop Markdown editor, I can very highly recomment [Haroopad](http://pad.haroopress.com/).